platformsh/platformsh-rails-helper/README.md

 Also note that for ActiveRecord this will default to mysql2, but if you  loaded the mysql Gem it should still work.

+You can run a local development environment  with remote services with:

+    platform_local_tunnel_env rackup

+It will open ssh tunnels to all your services and configure them automatically.

 ## Development